Polymyxin B and Trimethoprim Ophthalmic Solution

 Dosage Form: ophthalmic solution

 Polymyxin B sulfate is the sulfate salt of polymyxin B1 and B2 which are produced by the growth of Bacillus polymyxa (Prazmowski) Migula (Fam.
 Bacillaceae).
 It has a potency of not less than 6,000 polymyxin B units per mg, calculated on an anhydrous basis.
-The structural formulae are:
+The structural formula is:

 Polymyxin B, a cyclic lipopeptide antibiotic, is bactericidal for a variety of gram-negative organisms, especially Pseudomonas aeruginosa.
 It increases the permeability of the bacterial cell membrane by interacting with the phospholipid components of the membrane.

-Polymyxin B sulfate and trimethoprim ophthalmic solution, USP is indicated in the treatment of surface ocular bacterial infections, including acute bacterial conjunctivitis, and blepharoconjunctivitis, caused by susceptible strains of the following microorganisms: Staphylococcus aureus, Staphylococcus epidermidis, Streptococcus pneumoniae, Streptococcus viridans, Haemophilus influenzae and Pseudomonas aeruginosa.*
+Polymyxin B sulfate and trimethoprim ophthalmic solution is indicated in the treatment of surface ocular bacterial infections, including acute bacterial conjunctivitis, and blepharoconjunctivitis, caused by susceptible strains of the following microorganisms: Staphylococcus aureus, Staphylococcus epidermidis, Streptococcus pneumoniae, Streptococcus viridans, Haemophilus influenzae and Pseudomonas aeruginosa.**

 **Efficacy for this organism in this organ system was studied in fewer than 10 infections.

-Polymyxin B sulfate and trimethoprim ophthalmic solution, USP is contraindicated in patients with known hypersensivitity to any of its components.
+Polymyxin B sulfate and trimethoprim ophthalmic solution is contraindicated in patients with known hypersensitivity to any of its components.

 NOT FOR INJECTION INTO THE EYE.
-If a sensitivity reaction to polymyxin B sulfate and trimethoprim ophthalmic solution, USP occurs discontinue use.
-Polymyxin B sulfate and trimethoprim ophthalmic solution, USP is not indicated for the prophylaxis or treatment of ophthalmia neonatorum.
+If a sensitivity reaction to polymyxin B sulfate and trimethoprim ophthalmic solution occurs, discontinue use.
+Polymyxin B sulfate and trimethoprim ophthalmic solution is not indicated for the prophylaxis or treatment of ophthalmia neonatorum.